-PLEASE NOTE: Motion Center director Kaeli Sutton, the head of the perinatal programs, will be on leave until December 2013.
-Many of the workshops and classes will not resume until that time.
-Prenatal Yoga classes and Mom + Baby classes will resume in the New Year.
-Pleaes feel free to contact us for referrals in the meantime.
+PLEASE NOTE: Motion Center director Kaeli Sutton, the head of the perinatal programs, is currently on leave.
+Prenatal Yoga classes will resume in February, 2014.
+Mom + Baby Classes will resume April, 2014.
+Please feel free to contact us for referrals in the meantime.

 Benefits of Prenatal Massage Therapy, Yoga and Dance